 This professional warehouse radio system is engineered for facilities over 100,000 sq.ft.
 The complete kit includes a robust repeater, antennas, and all necessary accessories for immediate deployment.
 It eliminates communication dead zones, ensuring reliable, crystal-clear coverage throughout your entire operation to maximize efficiency and safety.

+This system is designed to overcome signal loss caused by metal shelving and long distances by using a centralized repeater and distributed antennas.
 The communication process between A in the loading/unloading area and B in the high-rack warehouse.

 ① A transmits: A presses the PTT button on the walkie-talkie.
 Her signal weakens after passing through the metal shelving, but is received by the nearest ceiling antenna.